mkarner07/mkarner07.github.io/_posts/2024/2024-01-11-The-Decoy-Effect.md

 date: 2024-01-11
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Personal Operating Systems
-  - Personal Productivity
+  - Leadership as a System

 tags:
   - Psychology
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
+  - Leadership as a System
-  - Leadership
+  - Tools in the Real World
   - Methods
   - 300 words